SumoLogic/sumologic-documentation/docs/manage/content-sharing/index.md

     ![Share Search](/img/content-sharing/share-search.png)

     :::note
+    * The **Share** option appears on the dropdown menu only if you have edit or manage permission on the selected item.
+You cannot share the item if you only have view permissions on the item.
+See [Available permission levels](#available-permission-levels).
-    The **View in Library** option is present when you click the Details icon from the Left-nav.
+    * The **View in Library** option is present when you click the Details icon from the Left-nav.
     :::

 1. In the Share dialog, enter the user name or role name to receive access.
 For example, if you want all users with the **Analyst** role to be able to edit the content, choose **Analyst**: